Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Data

-To assess this effect, Fig.~\ref{fig:rmax-vs-mgastot} shows the total gas mass implied by our $1/r^4$ matching procedure versus the radial range of the X-ray observations $R_{\mathrm{max}}^X$.
-By eye, we see only a weak correlation between these two quantities, except for the two clear outliers MS 2137 and MACS J0429, which have the smallest gas masses in our sample, and the two borderline cases MACS J0329 and MACS J1115, with the 3rd and 4th lowest gas masses.
-Quantitatively, Pearson's $r$ is $0.82$ for the full sample and drops to $0.43$ with the two outliers and the two borderline cases removed.
+To assess this effect, the white circles in Fig.~\ref{fig:rmax-vs-mgastot} show the total gas mass implied by our $1/r^4$ matching procedure versus the radial range of the X-ray observations $R_{\mathrm{max}}^X$.
+For comparison, the gray crosses in Fig.~\ref{fig:rmax-vs-mgastot} correspond to assuming that the best-fit beta profiles remain valid even beyond $R_{\mathrm{max}}^X$ with the gas mass evaluated at $r = r_{200c}$ (see Sec.~\ref{sec:results:btfr}).
+We see that assuming a $1/r^4$ tail induces only a weak additional correlation between the total gas mass and $R_{\mathrm{max}}^X$, though there are two clear outliers MS 2137 and MACS J0429, which have the smallest gas masses in our sample, and two borderline cases MACS J0329 and MACS J1115, with the 3rd and 4th lowest gas masses.
+Quantitatively, with our $1/r^4$ extrapolation, Pearson's $r$ is $0.82$ for the full sample and drops to $0.43$ with the two outliers and the two borderline cases removed.
+With the best-fit extrapolation, Pearson's $r$ is $0.66$.
 This suggests that, if $1/r^4$ is indeed the correct asymptotic behavior, it is overall not unreasonable to match to a $1/r^4$ tail at $R_{\mathrm{max}}^X$.
 The gas masses for the two outliers are, however, likely to be significantly underestimated and we consider them separately below.
 The gas masses of clusters with $R_{\mathrm{max}}^X$ similar to the two borderline cases may also be somewhat underestimated but we do not treat them separately.

 Recently, the XMM Cluster Outskirts Project \citep[X-COP,][]{Eckert2017,Ghirardini2019} has constrained the gas densities of 12 galaxy clusters out to about $r_{200c}$ \citep[for earlier measurements at large radii using the Suzaku satellite, see][]{Walker2012,Walker2012b,Urban2014}.
 They find density profiles that steepen with radius.
 In fact, their density profiles become steeper than the asymptotic behavior of many of the best-fit beta profiles from \citet{Famaey2024}, though not as steep as $1/r^4$.
 This suggests that the true asymptotic behavior of the gas profiles is in between the two extrapolations we use.
 In any case, the point of adopting multiple different extrapolations is to illustrate a range of possibilities, not to give a precise quantitative result.